Goodwill and intangible assets

 Goodwill

-The following table summarizes the activity in the Company’s goodwill during the fiscal year ended March 31, 2026 and 2025 (in thousands):
+There were no changes in goodwill during the fiscal year ended March 31, 2024.
+The following table summarizes the activity in the Company’s goodwill during the fiscal year ended March 31, 2025 (in thousands):

 Purchase accounting adjustments 2,300

 The Company evaluates goodwill for impairment at the reporting unit level annually, and in certain circumstances, such as when there is a change in reporting units or whenever there are indications that goodwill might be impaired.
-The Company performed its annual goodwill impairment assessment on January 1 of each fiscal year, and assessed qualitative factors to determine whether it is more likely or not that the fair value of its reporting units is less than its carrying amount.
-The qualitative assessment required management to make various judgmental assumptions including but not limited to macroeconomic conditions, industry and market considerations, cost factors, financial performances, and change in stock price.
-Management assessed each factor and evaluated whether the evidence, in aggregate, would indicate that it is more likely than not that the Company’s reporting unit is less than its carrying amount.
-As a result of the qualitative assessment of its goodwill, the Company determined that no impairment existed as of the dates of the impairment tests because the fair value of its reporting unit exceeded its carrying value.
+The Company performed its annual goodwill impairment assessment on January 1, 2025, and assessed qualitative factors to determine whether it is more likely or not that the fair value of its reporting units is less than its carrying amount.
+The qualitative assessment required management to make various judgmental assumptions including but not limited to macroeconomic conditions, industry and market considerations, cost factors, financial performances, change in stock price.
+Management assessed each factor and evaluated whether the evidence, in aggregate, would indicate that it is more likely than not that the Company's reporting unit is less than its carrying amount.
+As a result of the qualitative assessment of its goodwill, the Company determined that no impairment existed as of the date of the impairment test because the fair value of its reporting unit exceeded its carrying value.

 Other intangible assets

-Nextpower amortizes identifiable intangible assets consisting of developed technology, customer relationships, and trade names because these assets have finite lives.
-Nextpower’s intangible assets are amortized on a straight-line basis over the estimated useful lives.
+Nextracker amortizes identifiable intangible assets consisting of developed technology, customer relationships, and trade names because these assets have finite lives.
+Nextracker’s intangible assets are amortized on a straight-line basis over the estimated useful lives.
 The basis of amortization approximates the pattern in which the assets are utilized over their estimated useful lives.
 No residual value is estimated for any intangible assets.

 Intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an intangible asset may not be recoverable.
 An impairment loss is recognized when the carrying amount of an intangible asset exceeds its fair value.
-The fair value of Nextpower’s intangible assets is determined based on management’s estimates of cash flows and recoverability.
-Nextpower reviewed the carrying value of its intangible assets as of March 31, 2026 and 2025, and concluded that such amounts continued to be recoverable.
+The fair value of Nextracker’s intangible assets is determined based on management’s estimates of cash flows and recoverability.
+Nextracker reviewed the carrying value of its intangible assets as of March 31, 2025 and 2024, and concluded that such amounts continued to be recoverable.

 The components of identifiable intangible assets are as follows (in thousands):